Java Object-Oriented Programming (OOP) Tutorial

 Encapsulation

 Encapsulation is the practice of bundling data (attributes) and methods that operate on the data into a single unit (class) and restricting access to the internal details.
-This is achieved using access modifiers like private
+This is achieved using access modifiers like private, protected, and public.

 - Example: